k5cents/models-markets/README.md

 used:

-1.  **Polling**: District-by-district polling, adjusted for house effects and other factors in some unknownn way.
+1.  **Polling**: District-by-district polling, adjusted for house effects and other factors in some unknown way.
 [FiveThirtyEight rates pollsters](https://projects.fivethirtyeight.com/pollster-ratings/ "538 poll ratings") to adjust their findings.